mrgaaron/docs/07-realtime-monitoring.md

 ### Example

-Acme Thermostat wants to receive an alert whenever a thermostat's temperature is below 55 degrees Fahrenheit.
+Acme Thermostat wants to receive an alert whenever any thermostat's temperature is below 55 degrees Fahrenheit.

 The selector for this rule is straightforward; it should select the